kubevela/catalog/addons/example/readme.md

 ## Directory Structure

-- template.yaml: contains the basic app, you can add some component and workflow to meet your requirements
+- `template.yaml`: contains the basic app, you can add some component and workflow to meet your requirements.
+Other files in `resources/` and `definitions/` will be rendered as Components and appended in `spec.components`
-- metadata.yaml: contains addon metadata information.
+- `metadata.yaml`: contains addon metadata information.
-- definitions/: contains the X-Definition yaml/cue files.
+- `definitions/`: contains the X-Definition yaml/cue files.
 These file will be rendered as KubeVela Component in `template.yaml`
-- resources/:
+- `resources/`:
   - `parameter.cue` to expose parameters.
 It will be converted to JSON schema and rendered in UI forms.
   - All other files will be rendered as KubeVela Components.
 It can be one of the two types:
     - YAML file that contains only one resource.